kolkhis/prolug-coursework/blank_worksheets/unit2_worksheet.md

 ## Instructions
 Fill out this sheet as you progress through the lab and discussions.
-Turn in the sheet to scott.champine@simple2serious.com for grading and feedback.

 ## Discussion Questions:

-### Unit 1 Discussion Post 1: Think about how week 1 went for you.
+### Unit 1 Discussion Post 1:
+Think about how week 1 went for you.
 1. Do you get everything you needed to done?

 2. Do you need to allocate more time to the course, and if so, how do you plan to do it?

 3. How well did you take notes during the lecture?
 Do you need to improve this?

 ### Unit 1 Discussion Post 2:
 Read a blog, check a search engine, or ask an AI about SELINUX.
 What is the significance of contexts?
 What are the significance of labels?